UltipaDocs

 Backup and Restore

-Ultipa GQL provides built-in commands and functions for backing up and restoring your graph data.
+Ultipa provides built-in commands and functions for backing up and restoring your graph data.
 You can back up individual graphs or an entire database, create incremental backups to save space, and verify backup integrity before relying on them.

 Backing Up a Graph